DHTMLX/gantt-docs/data/api/gantt_gettaskbaselines.md

 =============

-@short: returns the array of baselines of a specific task from the datastore
+@short: returns an array of baselines of a specific task from the datastore

 @params: